 What’s bad about EE broadband?

-- Fibre optic broadband has limited availability - use our postcode checker to see if you can get it in your area
+- Fastest fibre optic broadband has limited availability - use our postcode checker to see if you can get it in your area